publicissapient-france/workshop-backbone/README.md

 2. #### Trigger an event and share the log that is clicked in table
     - Isolate logs table lines creating a new view: LogLineView
-        - as the DOM element we need is a tr (and not a div), do not forget to specify the tagName attribute of the view (@see [view extension with a tagName](http://backbonejs.org/#View-extend))
+        - as the DOM element we need is a tr (not a div), do not forget to specify the tagName attribute of the view (@see [view extension with a tagName](http://backbonejs.org/#View-extend))
     - Cut/past the each loop content from templates/table.tmpl to templates/table-line.tmpl
     - Make the LogLineView render the template passing it its model
     - Delegate rendering from LogsView to LogLineView: